zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components.[x].group` will be removed.
 A similar functionality was introduced with the field `components[x].target.flavor`.
 This shifts component selection to the create side, and is the recommended replacement.
 - `.components.[x].dataInjections` will be removed. https://docs.zarf.dev/best-practices/data-injections-migration/ details migrating off of this field.
 - `.components.[x].charts.[x].variables` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
+- `.variables` and `.constants` will be removed.
+Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
+While values will always be mutable on deploy, creators will be able to choose which values in their chart are mutable using `sourcePath/targetPath`.
+Similarly, creators decide which fields in manifests are mutable through values.
+- `.components.[x].actions.[onAny].setVariable` and `.components.[x].actions.[onAny].setVariables` will be removed.
+The existing `.components.[x].actions.[onAny].setValues` field is the replacement.
 - `.metadata.yolo` will be removed.
 Its successor is connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580).
 - `.components.[x].only.cluster.distro` will be removed.
 This field was never used for anything and there are no plans to use it currently.